-Successful completion of the internship requires demonstrated mastery of stated learning competencies, completion of all placement deliverables, and submission of a summary report and other required materials (Appendices B, D, E).
+Successful completion of the internship requires demonstrated mastery of stated learning competencies, completion of all placement deliverables, and submission of journals and other required materials.
 Students are responsible for submitting all materials on time.
 Final materials are due typically the last week of the term in which the placement is completed.
 Specific deadlines are given each term.
-The internship coordinator will then review assignments, the journal, internship Summary Report, and the preceptor evaluation and then assign a letter grade.
+The internship coordinator will then review assignments and the preceptor evaluation and then assign a letter grade.
 All materials should be submitted via email to the internship coordinator by the end of the term.